Tips to Get Your Baby to Sleep in a Bassinet

 When it comes to investing in baby’s first bed, most new moms opt for a bassinet as it cosy and comfy, and make for the perfect first bed for a baby before he is ready to make the transition to something big and more sophisticated.
 But getting a child to sleep in a bassinet is not as easy as buying one.
-If your munchkin prefers to get most of her shut-eye in your arms, he is likely to cry or throw a fit if you put him in a bassinet.
+If your munchkin prefers to get most of their shut-eye in your arms, baby will hate bassinet and cry or throw a fit if you put them in a bassinet.
 But if you want your little one to sleep soundly, you will have to train him to sleep in a bassinet.

-Before we tell you how to do that, first understand why you should choose a bassinet.
+Before we tell you how to get baby to sleep in bassinet, first understand why you should choose a bassinet.

 Benefits of Choosing a Bassinet for Your Child